ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-2-3.md

-Chapter: Creating a Framework for the Power of Patience
+Creating a Framework for the Power of Patience
 =======================================================

 In this chapter, we will construct a framework for harnessing the power of patience in the context of lifelong learning.
 We will explore different elements and strategies that individuals can incorporate into their lives to cultivate and leverage patience as a catalyst for perseverance and success.